datatrail-jhu/08_data/manuscript/01_csvfiles.md

 o) A file with multiple spreadsheets within a workbook
 o) A file readable exclusively by R.

-{choose-answers: 4}
+{choose-answers:4}
 ?
 Which of the following is NOT true about the `read_csv()` command?

 C) It is a default function within R.
-C) It assumes the file it is reading in is tab-separated
+C) It assumes the file it is reading in is tab-separated.
 o) By setting the `col_names` attribute to `TRUE` the first row will be imported as column names.
-o) It assumes the file it is reading in is comma-separated
+o) It assumes the file it is reading in is comma-separated.
-d) By using the `skip` attribute equal to 3 the first three rows will be skipped.
+o) By using the `skip` attribute equal to 3 the first three rows will be skipped.
-o) It reads CSVs in more quickly than `read.csv()`
+o) It reads CSVs in more quickly than `read.csv()`.

 {choose-answers: 4}
 ?
 Which of the following is TRUE about the difference between CSV and Excel files?